 In December 2017, Beatriz wrote “Pigwash” as a reaction to a text message written in Chinese.
-The play, written in Spanish and still untranslated, is a Post Dramatic Absurd Comedy for five characters.
-PIGWASH is still in development as it includes threads found on facebook that make sense within the text.
-Synopsis: There are five characters in this play, a Male Light, an Executive, the Crescent Moon, an Executive in another language and a Website during summertime, they do things and say stuff.
+The play, written in Spanish is a Post Dramatic Absurd Comedy for five characters.
+Synopsis: There are five characters in this play, a Male Light, an Executive, the Crescent Moon, an Executive in another language and a Website during Summertime, they do things, say stuff, sing and die and The Internet disappears for ever (oh, the peace).
 READ MORE

 THE MIND-BOGGLING SHRINKING WOMAN